 • Growing older: Degenerative disorders such as osteoarthritis, spinal stenosis, and degenerative disc disease directly affect the spine.

 • Osteoarthritis, a common joint disorder, causes progressive deterioration of cartilage.
 The body reacts by forming bone spurs that affect joint motion.

-• Daily life: Poor posture, obesity and weak abdominal muscles often disrupt spinal balance, causing the neck to bend forward to compensate.
+• Daily life: Poor posture, obesity, and weak abdominal muscles often disrupt spinal balance, causing the neck to bend forward to compensate.
 Stress and emotional tension can cause muscles to tighten and contract, resulting in pain and stiffness.
-Postural stress can contribute to chronic neck pain with symptoms extending into the upper back and the arms.
+Poor posture can contribute to chronic neck pain with symptoms extending into the upper back and the arms.

 • When did the pain start?